alexa-samples/skill-sample-nodejs-audio-player/single-stream/README.md

 ### Deployment

-ASK will create the skill and the lambda functionf for you.
+ASK will create the skill and the lambda function for you.

-Lambda function will be creadted in us-east-1 (Northern Virginia) by default.
+Lambda function will be creadted in ```us-east-1``` (Northern Virginia) by default.

+You deploy the skill and the lambda function in one step :

 ```bash
 ask deploy